List of Monster High films: Films in development

 On June 5, 2024, Mattel, through its film division, and Universal Pictures announced they are developing a theatrical live-action Monster High film.
 Akiva Goldsman will write and produce under his banner, Weed Road Pictures, with producer Robbie Brenner.
 One year later, Gerard Johnstone was set to direct.
+In January 2026, it was announced that Hannah Hafey and Kaitlin Smith would write the script.